Course outline

 Teaching methods

 One of the distinctive features of the programme is the value attached to the supervision which is provided for students working on dissertations.
-One-on-one supervisions are held every two or three weeks during term.
-While the dissertation must be the candidate’s independent work, it is the supervisor who offers advice on refining the topic (if necessary), on primary sources, on secondary reading, on research techniques and on writing the dissertation.
-Regular group discussions between research students at all degree levels (MA and PhD) allow the exchange of research experiences and mutual support.
+One-on-one supervisions are held at least twice a term while the dissertation is being prepared.
+While the dissertation must be the candidate’s independent work, it is the supervisor who offers advice, as needed, on refining the topic, on primary sources, on secondary reading, on research techniques and on writing and structure.
+Regular group discussions between doctoral students allow the exchange of research experiences and mutual support.

 Assessment methods

-These are degrees by research which require an original contribution to the body of knowledge in a particular academic or professional discipline.
+Degrees by research require an original contribution to the body of knowledge in a particular academic or professional discipline, and a substantial engagement with primary sources.

 All research degrees are regulated by the Research Committee and students are required to conform to guidelines laid down in the Research Degrees Handbook.